Rails-Designer/rails_icons/README.md

 - `fading-dots`
 - `bouncing-dots`

 Use like this: `icon "faded-spinner", library: "animated"`.
-The same attributes as other libraries are available.
+The same attributes as the others libraries are available.

 ## Custom icon library